Dogs Homemade Probiotics Recipes

 Probiotics are friendly allies for your dog’s digestive well-being, as they facilitate smooth digestion, combat bad breath, and boost the immunity system.

-Take it from us: our boy Ziggy used to experience frequent allergies and yeast infections, which are two of the classic signs your dog needs probiotics.
+Take it from us: our boy Ziggy used to experience frequent skin allergies and yeast infections, which are two of the classic signs your dog needs probiotics.

-After making a few changes to his diet, such as incorporating more dog-friendly foods with natural probiotics, his itchy flare ups are a thing of the past.
+After making a few changes to his diet, such as incorporating more dog-friendly foods with natural probiotics, his itchy flare-ups are a thing of the past.

 Health benefits aside, the best thing about these probiotic dog treat recipes is they are SO easy to make.
 We’re talking just 10 minutes each!